daskeyboard/daskeyboard.io/q-api-doc.md

 Parameters required: CLIENT_ID and CODE.
 The response contains a JSON object with your access_token, refresh_token and your user_id.

-To get a new access_token, the following command can be used:
+### Refreshing your Oauth Token

+An access token expiring after a certain time, you will probably need to get a new one.
 ```sh
 curl -X POST -d "client_id=CLIENT_ID" -d "grant_type=refresh_token" -d "refresh_token=REFRESH_TOKEN" -i http://q.daskeyboard.com/oauth/refresh_token
 ```
 Parameters required: CLIENT_ID and REFRESH_TOKEN.

-### Authorized clients

-You can obtain the list of the clients which you have linked your account to (e.g. Zapier or IFTTT):
+### Getting the list of authorized Clients

+In order for 3rd parties, called Clients (e.g. Twitter, Zappier), to send Signals to your Q CLoud account, you need to authorize them.
+The following command gives the list of authorized Clients.
 ```sh
 curl -X GET -H "Authorization: Bearer ACCESS_TOKEN" http://q.daskeyboard.com/api/1.0/users/authorized_clients
 ```